Kingxukai/linux/Documentation/misc-devices/c2port.rst

 The C2 Interface main references are at (https://www.silabs.com) Silicon Laboratories site], see:

-- AN127: FLASH Programming via the C2 Interface at
+- AN127: FLASH Programming via the woke C2 Interface at https://www.silabs.com/Support Documents/TechnicalDocs/an127.pdf
-  https://www.silabs.com/Support Documents/TechnicalDocs/an127.pdf

 - C2 Specification at